 Father Charles Smith resided in St. Johns and every Sunday a young man, Mr. Edward Barry, used to row him across the Willamette River to the point where the present St. Johns Bridge is.
 From there Father Smith walked to the church and, after Mass, walked back to the same point.
 Mr. Barry who could see him walking from the other side of the river, would come and row him back.
 This was necessary because the ferry did not operate on Sundays.

-On August 1, 1917, Father Smith was transferred to the cathedral from where he took care of the territory which is now St. Anthony's, Our Lady of Sorrows, and Holy Family parishes.
+According to an article in the Catholic Sentinel from October 5, 1916, Father Smith was transferred from St. Clements parish in St. Johns to the cathedral in 1916.
+On August 1, 1917, he was assigned to take care of the territory which is now St. Anthony's, Our Lady of Sorrows, and Holy Family parishes.
 He was succeeded at St. Birgitta’s by Redemptorist fathers from St. Clement's Parish in St. Johns.
 One of the priests was Father Nealon, C.Ss.R.
 He had charge of Linnton each Sunday.
 During his time at St. Birgitta's, the Christmas crib was provided through the generosity of Mr. and Mrs. J. J. Wilson.

 Redemptorist fathers were in charge of St. Clement's and St. Birgitta's only for a short time.
 In 1917 the Servite fathers took over on request of Archbishop Christie.
 Father Vincent Healy O.S.M., and Father Lyons O.S.M., were in charge of St. Birgitta.
 The fathers used to come to Linnton on Saturday evening and stay overnight at Mr. J. J. Wilson's.
 They offered Mass at St. Birgitta's on Sunday at 8 o'clock in the morning, then left for North Plains by interurban car which came from Portland (later jitneys were introduced because interurban was losing money), where they offered the second Mass at 10 o'clock, and returned to Linnton by the same interurban by noon.
 After having dinner at Mr. J.J.
 Wilsons, they returned to St. John's.
 In the spirit of the first Christian families, who generously helped the Apostles and other missionaries in the vineyard of the Lord, the services at J.J.
 Wilson’s were always gratis to the priests.